mohammedhegazyy/mohammedhegazyy/README.md

 ## 💫 About Me

-Software Engineer focused on building **scalable, reliable, and user-centric applications** across web and mobile.
-I enjoy designing systems that are clean, maintainable, and optimized for performance.
-Always exploring and learning new technologies to grow and improve every day.
+Full-stack Software Engineer specializing in **scalable web and mobile solutions** that prioritize performance, maintainability, and exceptional user experiences.

+I thrive at the intersection of architecture and implementation—whether it's designing robust backend systems, crafting intuitive interfaces, or optimizing CI/CD pipelines.
+My approach combines clean code principles with pragmatic problem-solving to deliver systems that are both elegant and production-ready.

+Currently exploring **cloud-native architectures** and **modern DevOps practices** while continuously expanding my technical toolkit.

+💡 Open to collaboration on innovative projects and always excited to discuss system design, performance optimization, or emerging technologies.
 ## 🌐 Socials

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mohammed-mamdouh-431341234)